Nikhil-Mukund/RIFF/README.md

     > Justin Dinale (2021).
 [SDF Importer](https://www.mathworks.com/matlabcentral/fileexchange/67513-sdf-importer), MATLAB Central File Exchange.
 Retrieved February 12, 2021.

-- Notes
+- **Notes**

      > To use the Bayesian Adaptive Direct Search (BADS) optimizer, install it from [BADS-GitHub](https://github.com/lacerbi/bads) and add the folder to MATLAB search path.
+The app will automatically try to install it from the web, if it's not available.

-- Alternatives
+- **Alternatives**

      > [Vectfit MATLAB](https://www.sintef.no/projectweb/vectfit/)